 Tap an action’s icon in the shortcut, then tap Show Info, to see a description of the action, the types of input it accepts, and the types of output it provides.

 Some actions accept only specific types of content as input.
 Actions that aren’t compatible appear in the list without a connecting line, to show that the actions won’t work together.
 For example, the Get Current Location action can’t provide an output for the Create Playlist action because Create Playlist requires a song item, not a map location.

 Some actions don’t take input and produce only output.
-These are typically “get” actions, like Get Upcoming Events, Get Current Song or Select Photos, all of which simply retrieve data.
-An action that doesn’t take input appears in the list of actions separated from the previous action, without a centre connecting line.
+These are typically “get” actions, like Get Upcoming Events, Get Current Song, or Select Photos, all of which simply retrieve data.
+An action that doesn’t take input appears in the list of actions separated from the previous action, without a center connecting line.